SPDR S&P Insurance ETF (NYSEARCA:KIE) Reaches New 1-Year High at $47.85

-SPDR S&P Insurance ETF (NYSEARCA:KIE – Get Free Report)’s stock price hit a new 52-week high during mid-day trading on Tuesday .
-The stock traded as high as $47.85 and last traded at $47.82, with a volume of 258035 shares.
+SPDR S&P Insurance ETF (NYSEARCA:KIE – Get Free Report)’s share price hit a new 52-week high on Tuesday .
+The company traded as high as $47.85 and last traded at $47.82, with a volume of 258035 shares traded.
 The stock had previously closed at $47.53.

 About SPDR S&P Insurance ETF